-Companies that are Frequent Targets of Unfair and/or Anticompetitive Behavior
+Frequent Targets of Unfair or Anticompetitive Behavior Claims

 About a third of our cases involve large companies – sometimes we’re working with them, sometimes against them.
+Many of these companies are often targets of unfair or anticompetitive behavior claims.
 In pretrial research on those cases, we’ve often found that mock jurors with negative views about a company are more likely to render verdicts against that company.
 However, there were also instances where the facts were so strong that mock jurors who expressed biases against the company before hearing the facts of the case rendered verdicts in favor of the company.

 Knowing the strengths of the bias that the juror has, as well as the strengths of your case, are key to developing successful jury selection and case presentation strategies.
 Since many potential jurors interact with these well-known brands on a daily basis, it’s important to get an unvarnished understanding of their feelings about these companies.

 The chart below ranks 11 well-known international companies from the most to least favorable: